-- Is the assessment log fully completed for each standard?
-How you ticked and dated the verifier check column? - Does the portfolio appear to be the applicant's own work? - Does clarification and resubmission evidence appear to be sufficient for the standards you have sampled?

-- Have any observations been carried out by an appropriate professional? - Which standards have you sampled? - Have you checked all the supporting information e.g. curriculum vitae, reference and testimonial?
+- Is the assessment log fully completed for each standard? - Does the portfolio appear to be the applicant's own work? - Does clarification and resubmission evidence appear to be sufficient for the standards you have sampled? - Which standards have you sampled? - Have you checked all the supporting information e.g., curriculum vitae, reference and testimonial? - Are you assured the assessor has considered currency requirements?